8 Best Ski Resorts near Vancouver, BC

 Skiing, boarding, and tubing are all on offer at this family-friendly resort.
 Skiers have their choice of 40 marked runs across all ability levels.
 Boarders and freestylers can perform their best tricks in one of four terrain parks featuring rails, humps, bumps, and whatever else resort staff can dream up.

-For the 2023/24 season Mount Seymour has replaced the old Lodge Chairlift with a shiny new fixed-grip quad version.
-Skiers will love the 70% increase in capacity and the ease of loading via the conveyor system.
+Last season Mount Seymour replaced the old Lodge Chairlift with a shiny new fixed-grip quad version.
+This allows for a 70% increase in capacity and easy loading via the conveyor system.

 Refuel with some local flavors after all that shredding at Rock Chutes Kitchen, Grillworks Cafeteria, or at Harold's Café.
 Done with skiing and boarding and want to do something else that still involves heading downhill at high speed?
 Head on over to the tubing park for some crazy slip-sliding fun.